Every Chumba is Made in USA.

 - Oversized main triangle tubes to miter stronger around one another and provide predictable tracking through technical terrain.

 After tubes have been passed for quality our frame builders measure and prepare to cut each miter.
 Every tube is mitered according to our frame drawing specifications.
 Tried and true our Bridgeport vertical and Hardinge horizontal mills are our workhorses.
 USA made fixtures from Anvil Bikeworks hold each tube as they are mitered.
 Our goal is to miter and weld the frames so well that when they reach the alignment table they need little to no adjustment.
+Tight miters yield the strongest frames and the cleanest welds.

 After tube mitering, frames are assembled in an Anvil frame jig set to measurements that precisely match our drawings.
 The frame is then tack welded to ensure a perfect fit at each miter.
 Next, the frame is moved to a welding stand where our frame builders can move the frame 360° in all directions.
 Care is taken to lay accurate and consistent welds.
-The rear triangle alignment is checked throughout the welding process to ensure accuracy.
+The alignment is checked throughout the welding process to ensure accuracy.
 Once complete the frame builder does a 1st frame builder check of the frame and then moves to the alignment table for final adjustments.

 We have a beautiful steel top alignment table.
 The table has a perfectly level surface allowing the frame builder and production manager to inspect every frame tolerance.
 At the alignment table each tube and dropout is checked with with precision measuring tools to ensure the frame is true.
 Careful adjustments are made to place the bike in alignment from front to back.